osephson/ats/README.md

 # Introduction

-This is a simple ATS platform.
+This is a simple ATS platform!